From Youth Hockey To The LA Kings, Culver City Ice Arena’s Hans Matzel Has Seen It All

 Like so many others, Matzel lamented the apparent demise of the Culver City Ice Arena, and was critical of the property owners.

-“The people who own this property also own [the properties across the street], Pep Boys and the Auto Club (both properties are located at the site of the former California Highway Patrol station that has since moved to Bristol Parkway, also in Culver City),” said Matzel.
+“The people who own this property also own [the properties across the street], Pep Boys and the Auto Club (Pep Boys is located at the site of the former California Highway Patrol station that has since moved to Bristol Parkway, also in Culver City),” said Matzel.
 “I think the income from this property, and Pep Boys provides pretty good income.
 How much more do you need?”

 “I think the owners, whether they care or don’t care, it would be nice if they provided service to the community, and Planet Granite will not provide service to the community, I don’t care what anybody says,” added Matzel.